← Back to blog

 Is the Australian Graduate Job Market Actually Getting Harder?
 Here's What the Data Says.

-2022 and 2023 were not normal
+Why 2022 and 2023 were not a normal market

 What "more competitive" actually means for you